Børgin

-Børgin or Borgenfjorden is a fjord branch in the eastern part of Trondheimsfjorden in the municipalities of Steinkjer and Inderøy in Trøndelag county, Norway.
+Børgin is a fjord branch in the eastern part of Trondheimsfjorden in Steinkjer Municipality and Inderøy Municipality in Trøndelag county, Norway.
 The 10 km long fjord is about 1 to 3 km wide, although the mouth of the fjord is only 100 m wide.
 The mouth of the fjord is by the village of Straumen and there is a bridge across the fjord at its narrowest point.